Studying for Math Test in COMPASS of ACT

 Top 5 Sources for COMPASS Math Test Prep

-Everybody knows that the only way to ace the math section of the COMPASS is to practice consistently until the exam.
+Everybody knows that the only way to ace the Math section of the COMPASS is to practice consistently until the exam.
 But practice that is not focussed and orderly can lead to lopsided development of abilities.
 This means that you might be able to ace certain questions, while completely fail to answer others.
-This is the reason why orderly and focussed study is required for ACT COMPASS math test preparation.
+This is the reason why orderly and focussed study is required for the math test preparation.

 The Importance of Good Sources in Preparation:

-Good and systematic ACT COMPASS math test preparation is possible only if the source of the study is proper.
+Good and systematic preparation is possible only if the source of the study is proper.

 Sources to consider:

-There are quite a few guides available that are dedicated for ACT COMPASS math test preparation.
+There are quite a few guides available that are dedicated for Math preparation.
 But since most competitive exams are computer adaptive and have multiple choice questions, preparation can also be done from guides meant for other competitive examinations.

 - Reference books

-Reference books should generally be considered for ACT COMPASS math test preparation when time permits detailed study.
+Reference books should generally be considered when time permits detailed study.
 If not, use of reference guides is generally suggested if you want your COMPASS preparation to have a helpful impact on your college studies.

 - CD's/DVD's/Audio books